American White Pelican

 Habits and Lifestyle

 The American white pelican migrates annually, apart from several resident populations along the Gulf of Mexico and in Mexico.
-Juveniles migrate in their first year to the winter range and do not start annual migrations before they have reached 2 years old.
-Migration in the fall is more dispersed.
-The birds migrate in formation during the day in large flocks, often more than 180 individuals.
+They migrate in formation during the day in large flocks, often more than 180 individuals.
 Flying gracefully, they spread their wings to slide on their feet onto the water as they land.
 They fly usually either in linear formations or in a "V" shape.
 They glide and flap and may soar on some days when they are able to take advantage of updrafts.
-These pelicans do not dive, but are strong swimmers, having subcutaneous air sacs in their breast that afford them buoyancy.
-Being gregarious, these birds are always found in groups when roosting, nesting, or foraging.
+These pelicans do not dive, but are strong swimmers, having subcutaneous air sacs in their breasts that afford them buoyancy.
+Being gregarious, they are always found in groups when roosting, nesting, or foraging.
 Nesting colonies are very big and densely populated, often with around 1,000 nests.
+When foraging, American white pelicans like to come together in groups of a dozen or more birds, as they can thus cooperate and corral fish to one another.
+When this is not easily possible - for example in deep water, where fish can escape by diving out of reach - they prefer to forage alone.
+But the birds also steal food on occasion from other birds, a practice known as kleptoparasitism.

 Group name